-Energy has been underperforming the major markets for quite some time.
+Energy has been underperforming the major market for quite some time.
 Of the few sectors in the market today that may represent some level of value, energy may be one of them.
 Not surprisingly, there is a very high correlation between oil prices and energy stocks.
-Currently, both the commodity and energy are extremely oversold.
+Currently, both the commodity and energy are extremely overbought.

-However, expectations of a weaker dollar, due to ongoing Federal Reserve interventions, could be a boost to oil prices in 2020, however, there are still many deflationary pressures weighing on the sector.
+However, with expectations of a weaker dollar, due to ongoing Federal Reserve interventions, oil prices could indeed head higher into 2020.
 Given the extremely low correlation between energy stocks and the markets, we could well see a rotation into energy in the year ahead.
 Keep a watch on our sector report weekly for updates on positioning.